 Own the breakup

 Listen to what they have to say and answer any questions they may have.
-Acknowledge the real issues, but also let them know about the things that attracted you to them in the first place.
+Acknowledge the real issues, but also let them know about what attracted you to them in the first place.
 You can mention their good qualities without going into depth.
 Overall, try to remain firm and consistent.

 Avoid saying anything hurtful